ttahaa/PIT/README.md

 # Python-Information-Tank
 PIT means "Python Information Tank".
-This repository was created to store information about python.
+This repository was created to store informations about python.